Adoption Leave Malta: Your Entitlements as an Adoptive Parent

 The benefits described above are administered through different channels:

-• Adoption leave: Arranged directly with your employer, governed by employment law.
-Contact the Department of Industrial and Employment Relations if you encounter issues.
+- Adoption leave: Arranged directly with your employer, governed by employment law.
+Contact the Department for Industrial and Employment Relations (DIER) if you encounter issues.

 One common mistake is assuming that your adoption agency or social worker will automatically process these claims for you.
-They won't.
+Do not assume they will.
 The grants and benefits require separate applications, and missing deadlines can delay or forfeit payments.
 It's worth keeping a checklist and applying for each benefit as soon as you're eligible.

 Putting It All Together